Energy Certificate Requirement Germany: 2026 Guide

 TLDR

-The energy certificate requirement in Germany obligates property owners to provide an Energieausweis when a building or unit is newly built, sold, rented, or leased.
-The certificate is issued under the Gebäudeenergiegesetz (GEG), is valid for 10 years, and comes in two types: a consumption-based Verbrauchsausweis or a demand-based Bedarfsausweis.
-Failing to provide one, or leaving required data out of a property listing, can result in fines up to €10,000.
+The energy certificate requirement Germany enforces under the Gebäudeenergiegesetz (GEG) obligates property owners to provide an Energieausweis when a building or unit is newly built, sold, rented, or leased.
+The certificate is valid for 10 years and comes in two types: a consumption based Verbrauchsausweis or a demand based Bedarfsausweis.
+Since GEG updates in 2021 and 2024, certificates must also show CO₂ emissions per square meter per year.
+Failing to comply with the energy certificate requirement Germany mandates, or leaving required data out of a property listing, can result in fines up to €10,000.

 Two certificate types exist.
 A Verbrauchsausweis is based on measured energy consumption over 36 months.
 A Bedarfsausweis is based on calculated energy demand using building data.
 Which one you need depends on the building's age, size, and renovation history.
 Owners who are about to list, sell, or rent a property should get the right certificate before the process begins.